The Creation Calendar shows Hebrew

 Spiritual Years begin in the spring around March or April on the Gregorian/Julian calendar, and Hebrew Months are numbered from the beginning of the Spiritual Year.
 The navigation box utililizes Gregorian/Julian years and Hebrew Months.
 The convention chosen to identify Spiritual Years on this website is to use the corresponding Gregorian/Julian year in which the Spiritual Year begins.

 If you know which Hebrew Month

 The Calendar Page

 After pressing the View Calendar button, a calendar page appears displaying the selected Hebrew Month.
-The sample calendar page below shows Hebrew Month 1 in Spiritual Year 5975 which began in Gregorian year 1989 C.E.
+The sample calendar page below shows Hebrew Month 1 which occurred in 1989 C.E. on the Gregorian Calendar.
 This example will be used to demonstrate helpful features of the Creation Calendar.

 (See detail below)

 All the Sabbaths of

 Hebrew Months usually